fchinu/TANS/docs/Results.md

 |:--:|
 |Detector's resolution as a function of the Z coordinate of the generated vertex|

 As expected, the resolution reaches its minimum when the vertex is generated at the center of the detector, then it grows then it grows as vertexes are generated closer to the detectors' edges.
-In these cases, the resolution grows exponentially and the efficiency drops as it is observed in this graph:
+In these cases, the resolution grows while the efficiency drops as it is observed in this graph:

 |![EffVsZ](Figures/Run3/EffvsZ.png)|
 |:--:|